emberjs/data/CONTRIBUTING.md

 This will ensure these feature tests are only run when then feature is included in the build for `ember-data`.

-4. Running tests with all feature flags enabled is possible via `ember test --environment=test-optional-features` This is also possible while running tests in the browser via the `Enable Opt Feature` checkbox.

-5. Add your feature to the [Features](https://github.com/emberjs/data/blob/master/FEATURES.md) file.
-   Be sure to leave a description of the feature and possible example of how to use it (if necessary).
+4. Commit your work.
 For more information about commit prefixes see [Commit Tagging](#commit-tagging).

-6. Push to your fork and submit a pull request.
+5. Push to your fork and submit a pull request.
 Please provide us with some explanation of why you made the changes you made.
 For new features make sure to explain a standard use case to us.
+Use the commit tagging guidelines for the PR title.

 ## Benchmarking